cloudcentricdev/golang-tutorials/README.md

 # Overview
 This repository contains Golang code supplementing the tutorials published on [cloudcentric.dev](https://www.cloudcentric.dev/).

-The subfolder names range from "01" to "99" and depend on the publication date of the specific tutorial.
-To clarify, "01" is the earliest published tutorial, while "99" is the most recent one.
+The subfolder names range from `01` to `99` and depend on the publication date of each specific tutorial.
+To clarify, `01` is the earliest published tutorial, while `99` is the most recent one.

 Some tutorials are related, while others are entirely independent.
 The numbers do NOT reflect any dependencies.